fiona2young/CodeSelfPortrait/README.md

 ### Overview
-This project is a coded version of an originally drawn self portrait on paper.
+This project is a coded version on p5.js of an originally drawn self portrait on paper.

 ### Technical Details